Bild Lilli doll: Imitations and Barbie

 Several toy companies (mainly in Hong Kong) produced dolls resembling Bild Lilli, some from purchased original molds.
-Also in Spain, Muñecas FEJ (Guillen y Vicedo) copied the molds and made a very similar doll, but with darker skin, white earrings and articulated waist.
-However, Spanish society was extremely conservative at the time, and was not ready for such "offensive" dolls.
+In Spain, Muñecas FEJ (Guillen y Vicedo) copied the molds and made a very similar doll, but with darker skin, white earrings, and articulated waist.
+However, Spanish society was extremely conservative at the time and was not ready for such "offensive" dolls.
 Mothers were not buying them for their daughters and the manufacturer had to retire them from the market.

 Mattel's Barbie doll, which appeared in March 1959, was based on Bild Lilli dolls that co-founder Ruth Handler had acquired in Hamburg.
-The first Barbie doll was made of vinyl instead of hard plastic, had rooted hair with curly bangs rather than a wig-cap, included separate shoes and earrings which were not molded on as Lilli's were.
+The first Barbie doll was made of vinyl instead of hard plastic, had rooted hair with curly bangs rather than a wig-cap, and included separate shoes and earrings which were not molded on as Lilli's were.
 However, apart from these differences, the earliest Barbie dolls were in many ways quite similar to Lilli in overall shape and appearance.

 Louis Marx and Company acquired the rights to the Bild Lilli doll from Hausser and sold Miss Seventeen and smaller Miss Marlene dolls.
 Mattel had bought all patents and copyrights to the Bild Lilli doll so that using that name as a book title or product name would infringe copyright laws.
 Marx unsuccessfully attempted to sue Mattel for patent infringement.

-Related characters
+Legacy

-In 1962, Beuthien created another cartoon character called "Schwabinchen" for a Bavarian newspaper, but it was not as successful as Lilli and the dolls inspired by her were of poor quality.
-Later he started "Gigi", who had even less success and never became a doll.
+Lilli has been a collector's piece.
+In the Coburg Doll Museum, over 1,000 historic dolls are displayed, including the Lilli doll, the "grandmother" of the world-famous Barbie.